abdushakurob/edtry/README.md

 - Vue pages are embedded into Blade templates and mounted via specific `div` containers with `id` selectors.
 - Routing is handled by Laravel's backend router (`web.php`), so each route serves a specific Blade file which then mounts a Vue component.
 No Vue Router is used.

-Example: The `/` route loads `home.blade.php`, which in turn loads and mounts the `Home.vue` component.
+Example: The `/` route loads `home.blade.php`, which in turn loads and mounts the `HomePage.vue` component.

 ### Role-Based Access
 - After login, Laravel determines the user's role (Teacher or Student) and serves the appropriate dashboard.